What is menopause?

 In some cases, you can treat specific symptoms of menopause without hormone replacement therapy.
 For example, if your primary complaint is anxiety or depression, some medications can help you during the menopause process.

-To explore menopause treatments in more detail, call The Miami Institute of Urogynecology and Minimally Invasive Surgery or book an appointment online at your earliest convenience.
+To explore menopause treatments in more detail, call The Miami Institute for Women's Health or book an appointment online at your earliest convenience.